Learning Modality-Aware Representations: Adaptive Group-wise Interaction Network for Multimodal MRI Synthesis: Experiment

-\textbf{Visualization.} To better illustrate the synthesis performance of our method, we visualize the error maps and regions of interest (ROIs).
+To better illustrate the synthesis performance of our method, we visualize the error maps and regions of interest (ROIs).
 The experiments were conducted on the IXI test set using a pixel-to-pixel framework.
 As demonstrated in Fig.~\ref{fig:visual}, the synthesis results of AGI-Net show greater structural consistency with the ground truth compared to ResUnet, proving the superior adaptability of our method in capturing and fusing misaligned features across multiple modalities.
+Fig.~\ref{fig:pca} presents a comparative analysis of PCA feature maps across different feature stages of ResUnet and AGI-Net.
+The results clearly indicate that AGI-Net demonstrates superior noise resilience and captures more detailed structural information.